wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/managing_plugins.md

 +-- build.py
 ```

-Every plugin has a folder called `common` which regroups common resources for each model.
+Every plugin has a folder called `common` which regroups common resources used by every model.
 Every
 model has its own folder with its version number.

 After modifying a plugin, you must increment the version number.
 You can modify the file